meesoft/PhotoLocator/README.md

 # PhotoLocator
 ## Photo geotagging and location browsing
-PhotoLocator can import GPS tags from GPX and KML files and EXIF data from other JPEG files and apply to photos that were not geotagged.
+PhotoLocator can import GPS traces from GPX and KML files and then apply the GPS positions to JPEG files by synchronizing with the photo timestamps.
+GPS tags can also be imported from other already geotagged photos.
+The locations can either be set automatically based on timestamps or manually by copy/pasting from other files or selecting on the map.
+PhotoLocator can perfom a lossless update of the EXIF data in the target files directly or in copies of the files.

+KML files can be obtained directly from the Google maps location history.
+GPX files can be exported by many location and sports tracking apps.

 ![Screenshot](./Screenshot.jpg)